ImmoweltGroup/flow-mono-cli/docs/introduction/MonoRepoStructure.md

 |   |   ├── flow-typed
 |   |   ├── node_modules
 |   |   └── package.json
-├── .monoflowrc          // Configuration of the CLI.
+├── .flowmonorc          // Configuration of the CLI.
 └── package.json         // The `flow-mono-cli` would need to be added to the `devDependencies` in the root `package.json`
 ```